ryan-a-davis365/Quiz-Time/README.md

 ## Testing

-As this was my first time developing with the use of JavaScript and an external API to receive the quiz data from i ensured i was extremely thorough with testing to ensure that every function ran correctly and data was provide to the DOM correctly without any issues.
+As this was my first time developing with the use of JavaScript and an external API to receive the quiz data from i ensured i was extremely thorough with testing to ensure that every function ran correctly and data was provided to the DOM correctly without any issues.
 By being thorough with all my testing it has greatly improved my understanding of JavaScript.

 #### Test Planning

 As this project is the most complex thing i have worked on, i wanted to ensure that a methodical approach was taken with constant feature testing throughout development.
-In it's initial state i created dummy html items to ensure data was being passed and displayed correctly and as expected.
-In future projects i will look to using more automated testing to aid me in my development.
+In it's initial state i created my html items to ensure data was being passed and displayed correctly and as expected.
+In future projects i will look to using more automated testing to aid me in my development because i believe there was better methods i could of used.

 #### Testing Stories